ericwyles/uds-react-sso/README.md

 # uds-react-sso
-UDS React SSO App with authservice
+UDS React SSO App with authservice and a go backend